synxty/idea/index.md

 Welcome to the strategic world of **Synxty**, a captivating 2-player board and card game.
 Assemble and manage a squad of 8 unique legends, each wielding distinct powers and abilities to skillfully maneuver them through the battlefield and defeat your opponent in a tactical showdown.

 The game unfolds in three dynamic phases per round: **Selection**, **Planning**, and **Battle**, wherein players take actions simultaneously.
-Consider legends' combat attributes, abilities, roles, types, origins, and souls when making decisions and devising strategies to defeat all of your opponent's legends and claim victory.
+Consider **Legends'** combat attributes, abilities, roles, types, origins, and souls when making decisions and devising strategies to defeat all of your opponent's **Legends** and claim victory.

 Are you ready for the ultimate test of strategy and wit?
 Sync and unite to conquer!